gtap-dev/php/README.md

 The term "class" refers to all classes, interfaces, and traits.

-Any closing brace MUST NOT be followed by any comment or statement on the same line.
+Any closing brace must not be followed by any comment or statement on the same line.

-When instantiating a new class, parentheses MUST always be present even when there are no arguments passed to the constructor.
+When instantiating a new class, parentheses must always be present even when there are no arguments passed to the constructor.

 ~~~php